Sangeeths11/retrieval_augmented_generation/README.md

 ## Adding More Documents

 To add more documents:

-1. Place additional PDF files in the `pdfs` directory
+1. **Using the web interface**: Navigate to the "Manage Documents" tab and use the file uploader
-2. Run `python app.py index` to rebuild the index
+2. **Manually**: Place additional PDF files in the `pdfs` directory and rebuild the index